Tag: mercy

 The secular world continues to try to do this by attempting to “adjust” thinking through programs, training, and peer pressure.
 However, this too is only a work of humanity.
 It is, as the secular world continues to and forget, doomed to fail.

 For those of us who claim Jesus as our Lord and Savior, however, we are called to something greater.
-Regardless of your political leaning, the is to be an example of how to love.
+Regardless of your political leaning, the church is to be an example of how to love.
 Currently, one of the biggest barriers in the US is political.

 ※Reflection※